Rez Ball: Plot

-For the first time in years, the Chuska Warriors, a Navajo reservation Native American high school basketball team from Chuska, New Mexico, starts the season with a good chance to compete for the state championship title.
-The team's former captain Nataanii Jackson, after taking his junior school year off due to his mother and sister's passing, has returned.
-Jimmy Holiday covered the position in his absence.
-Coach Heather Hobbs, once the reservation's pride and joy for her playing, must do well this year or lose her job.
+For the first time in years, the Chuska Warriors, a Native American high school basketball team from Chuska, New Mexico, on the Navajo Nation, starts the season to compete for the state championship title.
+The team's former captain, Naat'áanii Jackson, after taking his junior school year off due to the death of his mother and sister, has returned.
+Naat'áanii's friend Jimmy Holiday covered the position in his absence.
+Coach Heather Hobbs, once the reserva former prominent playerer playing, must see to the team's success this season, or face losing her job.

-The Warriors win their first game, but a reporter mentions Nataanii's mother and sister's deaths to him, which causes him to have dark thoughts.
-When Nataanii fails to show to their big match against major rivals the Santa Fe Coyotes, the team loses by a landslide.
-Afterwards, the Warriors are informed that he killed himself, so the team must contend with losing their star player.
+Following a decisive victory for the Chuska warriors at the first game of the season, a reporter mentions Naat'áanii's mother and sister's deaths to him, which causes him to have dark thoughts.
+When Naat'áanii fails to attend to a pivotal game against major rivals the Santa Fe Coyotes, the team loses by a landslide.
+Afterwards, the Warriors are informed of Naat'áanii's death by suicide.

-Jimmy takes Nataaii's death particularly hard, as he was his lifelong close friend and had seen him in a dark mood the night before but had not realised he was suicidal.
+Jimmy takes Naat'áanii's death particularly hard, being his lifelong close friend.
+The previous night, Naat'áanii had attempted to subtly confide in Jimmy his suicidal thoughts, but had not been understood by him.
 His mother Gloria is little comfort to him, chalking his death up to being the Natives' fate to lose.

-Heather recruits her high school basketball coach Benny to assist her, as he had helped her senior team with Gloria to win the state championship in their day.
-Gloria goes to Nataanii's father Ronald when she sees he needs a cleaner at his garage.
-When she explains she can only work on the rez' due to multiple DUIs he gives her the job, suggesting she come along to AA meetings.
+Heather recruits her high school basketball coach Benny Begay to assist her, as he had helped her senior team with Gloria to win the state championship in their day.
+Gloria goes to Naat'áanii's father Ronald when she sees he needs a cleaner at his garage.
+When she explains she can only work on the Navajo Nation due to multiple DUIs, he gives her the job, suggesting she come along to AA meetings.

-Coach Hobbs introduces Benny Begay to the team as her assistant coach, underlining he had gotten them two state championships in her time.
+Coach Hobbs introduces Benny to the team as her assistant coach, underlining his instrumentality in their achievement of two state championships in her time.
 He insists they go back to more traditional ways, so introduces smudging to start.
 They are put in a scrimmage with Chuska's girls team, who they play a running game with and the boys lose.